 Flying Bugs, Spiders & Insects Are NOT The Type of

-Company You Want On Your Boat This Summer
+Company You Want On Your Pontoon Boat This Summer

-Come late spring or early summer in Waukesha County, you probably can't wait to get out on your pontoon boat.
-Be aware that you might have some uninvited company.
+Come late spring or early summer in Waukesha County, you probably can't wait to get out on your fishing boat.
+Be aware that you might have some unwelcome company.

-A ski boat covered up for many months in Waukesha County is ideal breeding ground for insects.
-They love the cool inside.
-With its many crevices and compartments, a ski boat offers friendly confines.
-Critters get active in spring laying eggs.
+A pontoon boat covered up for many months in Waukesha County is ideal living space for spiders.
+They love the habitat inside.
+With its many crevices and compartments, a fishing boat offers friendly confines.
+Insects get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Waukesha County bugs – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Waukesha County insects – when you pull off the cover for the first time.

-Sure, you could engage in attempted insect removal, or try to get rid of the uninvited guests on your own.
+Sure, you could engage in attempted insect removal, or try to get rid of the bugs on your own.

-Here's an easier, faster solution: Have us spray your fishing boat at the beginning or end of the boating season.
-Proactive pest control will kill and control multi-legged residents throughout your boat.
-You'll save time, not to mention the irritation of an multi-legged hitchhiker unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your watercraft at the beginning or end of the boating season.
+Proactive pest control will kill and control creepy-crawlies throughout your boat.
+You'll save time, not to mention the irritation of an six-legged inhabitant unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that pontoon boat spraying must be done before a boat is put in the waters of Waukesha County.
+Please remember that fishing boat treatment must be done before a boat is put in the waters of Waukesha County.

-For many people in Waukesha County, southeast WI and northern IL, summer is all about the water.
-Click here to schedule a pontoon boat application, so that you can be sure the only guests aboard will be invited ones.
+For many people in Waukesha County, southeast Wisconsin and northern Illinois, summer is all about boating.
+Click here to schedule a fishing boat spraying, so that you can be sure the only guests aboard will be invited ones.